 While the occasional sleepless night doesn’t affect brain cell regeneration, chronic lack of sleep has the power to stop the formation of new brain cells.
 So, make sure to get your rest.

 Not very long ago we thought that new brain cell growth didn’t occur after we reached adulthood, but now we know that the brain constantly regenerates itself.
-There is a lot you can do to stimulate the process, and while it can benefit everyone, those with neurological or psychiatric conditions can get the greatest benefit from neurogenesis.
+There is a lot you can do to stimulate the process, and it can benefit everyone.

 If you want to make the most of your brain power, take the time to give your body and your mind regular workouts, get enough sleep, and eat healthy foods that promote growth factors like NGF and BDNF.
 Take care of your brain and it will take care of you.